 The other enjoyable way to reach the market is to catch the Puffing Billy steam train from any of the stations between Belgrave and Gembrook.

 Please Note - On Total Fire Ban days the Puffing Billy does not run.

-There are plenty of food stalls offering a delicious selection of hot and cold meals.
+There are plenty of food stalls at the Gembrook Market offering a delicious selection of hot and cold meals.
 Hot tea, coffee, chocolae are also available along with cold drinks.

 Local produce is featured regularly like Todisco Estate Extra Virgin Olive oil and quality Pinot Noir and Chardonnay ... yummy.

 Check out this small selection of 'goodies' for sale.

 Genuine handmade ugg boots, gloves and slippers are for sale made by Snuggs Sheepskin Products along side delicious smelling natural soy candles and soaps provided by Soy Scented Dreams.